rickardlindberg/rickardlindberg.me/writing/newsletter/january-2022/index.markdown

   incorporate a bit in [RLiterate](/projects/rliterate/index.html).

 * I watched [A Tour of the Acme Editor](https://youtu.be/dP1xVpMPn8M) by Russ Cox.
-Acme felt like a different an unique text editor with an interesting approach.
+Acme felt like a different and unique text editor with an interesting approach.

 * I did some work to update my [dotfiles](https://github.com/rickardlindberg/dotfiles/).
 Mainly to simplify and add support for different setups.
-When I am recording videos for Youtube for example, I want to have bigger font size in various applications.
+When I am recording videos for Youtube, for example, I want to have bigger font size in various applications.
 With my new dotfiles, I can now quickly switch between different setups.